A Security Analysis of the OpenClaw AI Agent Framework: Corpus Overview

 \subsection{Systemic Weakness Patterns}

-The distribution across attack surfaces reveals cross-cutting structural weaknesses, specifically a reliance on brittle lexical assumptions and decentralized trust boundaries.
-While the Exec Policy Engine dominates in volume due to parsing ambiguities, the Gateway WebSocket Interface represents the most critical integration risk with the highest count of High-severity findings.
-These patterns demonstrate that OpenClaw’s primary vulnerabilities emerge from systemic gaps in inter-layer policy enforcement rather than isolated component defects.
+The expanded corpus sharpens the structural picture that emerged from the initial audit.
+Vulnerabilities continue to cluster around brittle lexical assumptions and decentralized trust boundaries, but the relative weight of surfaces has shifted considerably.
+The Gateway WebSocket Interface and Channel Input Interface now jointly dominate the corpus, overtaking the Exec Policy Engine as the largest surfaces by volume.
+Notably, three surfaces that were forward-looking threat model entries in the February corpus have since acquired empirical advisories, confirming that the taxonomy's scope was correct even where initial coverage was absent.

+\paragraph{Gateway WebSocket Interface as the dominant surface.} With 121 advisories (25.7\% of total) and the highest absolute count of Critical- and High-severity findings (7 Critical, 47 High), the Gateway WebSocket Interface is the single highest-risk surface in the corpus.
+Its central role as the trust broker between all other components means that weaknesses here carry system-wide consequences: a compromised gateway grants an adversary access to every component it mediates.

+\paragraph{Channel Input Interface as the widest integration surface.} The Channel Input Interface accounts for 119 advisories (25.3\%), making it nearly as large as the Gateway surface.
+The volume reflects the breadth of supported messaging platforms, with 15 adapters each independently implementing allowlist authorization and webhook verification, and a single recurring root cause: sender identity fields that are mutable at the platform level were used as security-relevant policy keys.

-\paragraph{Exec Policy Engine as the dominant attack surface.} With 46 advisories (24.2\% of total), the Exec Policy Engine is the largest attack surface by a significant margin.
-The concentration reflects a single architectural premise that proved repeatedly exploitable: the assumption that a command string's security-relevant identity can be determined by lexical analysis of its text.
-Adversaries found diverse ways to invalidate this premise, producing a large family of distinct bypasses from a single root cause.
+\paragraph{Exec Policy Engine as the parsing-complexity surface.} With 77 advisories (16.4\%), the Exec Policy Engine ranks third.
+Despite dropping from first place in the February snapshot, its absolute count grew by 31.
+The concentration reflects a single exploitable architectural premise: that a command string's security-relevant identity can be determined by lexical analysis of its text.
+Adversaries found diverse ways to invalidate this premise through line continuation, busybox multiplexing, GNU long-option abbreviation, and environment variable injection, producing a large family of distinct bypasses from one root cause.

-\paragraph{Gateway WebSocket Interface as the widest integration surface.} The Gateway WebSocket Interface accounts for 40 advisories with the highest absolute count of High-severity findings.
-Its central role as the trust broker between all other components means that weaknesses here have system-wide consequences: a compromised gateway grants an adversary access to every component it mediates.

-\paragraph{Container Boundary as a high-concern surface.} With 17 advisories including the corpus's only Critical-severity finding, the Container Boundary surface reveals a structural challenge: the sandbox boundary was never enforced by the framework itself, leaving the strength of isolation entirely dependent on how the underlying container runtime was configured.
+\paragraph{Container Boundary as a high-concern surface.} With 39 advisories including 2 Critical and 14 High findings, the Container Boundary surface reveals a structural challenge: sandbox isolation was never enforced by the framework itself, leaving the strength of containment entirely dependent on how the underlying container runtime was configured.